chcosta/arcade/Documentation/Projects/DevOps/CI/Roadmap.md

 - Chcosta - The Build Analytics tab's "task failure trends" section doesn't appear to be working

-- Chcosta - To reach out to Jeff Schwartz for what he found valuable / problematic in his investigations
+- Chcosta - To work with Jeff Schwartz for what he found valuable / problematic in his investigations

-## Phase 4 – Test telemetry
+## Phase 4 – Reasses

 **Estimated Completion Date:** TBD

 ### Summary

+Assess the state of our system and prioritize additional goals

 - Work with Jared / Nate to determine how best to manage / report on test flakiness

+- Are we tackling the right issues / surfacing the right data?
+Do we have coverage in the right areas (CI, PR, official)?